Umarovm/PowerSchool-XSS-POC/README.md

 `sharetype = "";alert()//",`

-This bypasses PowerSchool's cross-site scripting mitigation by not using angle brackets.
+This bypasses PowerSchool's cross-site scripting mitigation by avoiding the use of angle brackets.
 The vulnerability was assigned CVE-2021-29386.

 This vulnerability is also present in the teacher SIS, but forms.html is under a different directory.
 It can hypothetically be used to change grades, though it is harder to exploit due to the fact that it requires sending fields such as a seemingly random student ID.